Food relief programs

 How do I know what supplies I will be getting?

 You won’t know this until you arrive at the pick-up location.
 Meals and boxes change weekly and are dependent on what ingredients or produce is available at the time.
-There is no set options that can be ordered.
+There are no set options that can be ordered.

 How long will the relief service run?